Why good credit matters — even if you don't plan to borrow

 That means simply paying all your bills on time goes a long way toward protecting your credit.
 On the other hand, paying 30 days or more past the due date can devastate your score.

 If you do use credit cards, paying the balance in full is the best way to manage those bills.
-Zeroing out the balance doesn't hurt your credit score, saves you from paying interest and ensures you're not using too much of your credit limit.
-If you can't pay in full, try to stay below 30% of your limit.
+If you can’t pay in full, try to stay below 30% of your limit.

 Other strategies that may help:

-— Ask a friend or relative with excellent credit to add you as an authorized user.
+• Ask a friend or relative with excellent credit to add you as an authorized user.
 That adds their credit history on the card to your credit profile.
-You don't have to use or possess the credit card for this to help your score.

 Credit scores could drop during the pandemic as people rely more heavily on their credit and increase their balances.
 Your score can rebound fairly quickly once you pay balances down, as long as you continue to pay at least the minimum on time.
 If you need help paying creditors, contact them, preferably before you miss a payment.